Starting tips for your motorcycle – Part 1

 Got there on your last gasp?

 Sometimes it happens that you get to your destination literally with your last drop of fuel.
 And before the engine dies, you switch off the ignition.
 Made it!
 But when you try to start up next day, she's as dead as a dodo.
 Maybe a cough and a splutter, then silence.
-Simply switch to "Reserve".
+Simply switch to "reserve" if you have an (older) machine equipped with a handy fuel tap!

 Choke fully functional?